kiran03-jagadeesh/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 Import def circulate.
 ### Step 2:
-Prepare the lists from each linear equations and assign in np.array()
+Prepare the lists from each linear equations and assign in https://github.com/kiran03-jagadeesh/Circulate-the-values-of-N-variables/raw/refs/heads/main/Came/of_values_variables_Circulate_the_1.7.zip()
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: